thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 where natural explanations are diligently sought for everything from the intricate workings of the cosmos to the complexities of human biology and every unknown phenomenon sooner or later has a natural explanation.
 So how can one seriously entertain the notion of virgin births, resurrections from the dead or supernatural healings?
-Is belief in miracles a relic of intellectual immaturity, or is there a coherent way to reconcile faith in the miraculous with a commitment to scientific understanding?
+Is belief in miracles a relic of intellectual immaturity or is there a coherent way to reconcile faith in the miraculous with a commitment to scientific understanding?

 Christianity does not reject science - it embraces it.
 Pioneers like Isaac Newton, Johannes Kepler, Leonhard Euler,